smart-rb/smart_initializer/README.md

 #### option

-- `option` - defined kwarg-like attribute:
+- `option` - defines kwarg-like attribute:
   - `cast` (optional) - type-cast received value if value has invalid type;
   - `privacy` (optional) - reader incapsulation level;
   - `as` (optional) - attribute alias (be careful with naming aliases that overlap the names of other attributes);